bigskysoftware/htmx/www/content/docs.md

 | `innerHTML` | the default, puts the content inside the target element
 | `outerHTML` | replaces the entire target element with the returned content
 | `afterbegin` | prepends the content before the first child inside the target
-| `beforebegin` | prepends the content before the target in the targets parent element
+| `beforebegin` | prepends the content before the target in the target's parent element
 | `beforeend` | appends the content after the last child inside the target
-| `afterend` | appends the content after the target in the targets parent element
+| `afterend` | appends the content after the target in the target's parent element
 | `delete` | deletes the target element regardless of the response
 | `none` | does not append content from response ([Out of Band Swaps](#oob_swaps) and [Response Headers](#response-headers) will still be processed)